 Healthy Skin and Hair

-You might want to mix a teaspoon of hemp oil into your lotion each day (remember to store it in the fridge), or apply it directly to your skin to reap the benefits.
-Researchers found that eating hemp oil can clear dermatitis and protect against sun damage (1).
+You might want to mix a teaspoon of hemp seed oil into your lotion each day (remember to store it in the fridge), or apply it directly to your skin to reap the benefits.
+Researchers found that eating hemp seed oil can clear dermatitis and protect against sun damage (1).
 Topically, acne to eczema suffers are finding relief with nightly application, and it’s touted to be anti-aging.

 The benefits don’t stop at your skin.
 Your hair will be rejuvenated from using hemp seed oil, too.
 Registered dietitian and nutritionist Laura Lagano recommends applying it directly (you can use your hands) to your hair and leaving it on for 10 to 15 minutes before rinsing, as a hair mask for silky nourished hair.

-Lagano also recommends incorporating hemp oil into your healthy diet to regularly feed your cells and curb the pesky symptoms that go with hormonal fluctuations.
-Hemp oil can work for both PMS and menopausal complaints.
+Lagano also recommends incorporating hemp seed oil into your healthy diet to regularly feed your cells and curb the pesky symptoms that go with hormonal fluctuations.
+Hemp seed oil can work for both PMS and menopausal complaints.
 You might even shed a few pounds with it.